 Remember: Legitimate Communications from the IRS Will Be Sent via Traditional Mail

 At MGA, we want to stress that the IRS will not use the telephone, email, social media, or text message to contact you.
 They will not call you and threaten to lock you up if you don’t make an immediate payment.
 Tax scammers will frequently send out notices via these platforms, pretending to represent the IRS.
 Don’t fall for it.

 On the other hand, we urge you and all our clients to not ignore any mailings from the IRS assuming that it could be a scam.
 If you’re unsure, contact your team at MGA immediately.

-Here at MGA, we provide a wide variety of services that are designed to take the complexity out of all aspects of accounting, including the IRS, tax returns, and auditing.
+Here at MGA, we provide a wide variety of tax services that are designed to take the complexity out of all aspects of accounting, including the IRS, tax planning and more.
 We are here as your trusted advisors, no matter how simple or complicated your situation.